Best Food for Tibetan Mastiff

 Tibetan Mastiff Nutritional Profile

-Dietary planning for Tibetan Mastiff starts with understanding this breed's Giant (70-150 lbs) physique and independent character.
+Feeding a Tibetan Mastiff well begins with respecting the breed's Giant (70-150 lbs) frame and independent temperament, both of which shape what the diet needs to support.
 Over a 10-12 years lifespan, the right nutrition foundation prevents many common health issues.
 Larger dogs like Tibetan Mastiff need controlled calorie intake to support their frame without excess weight that stresses joints.
 Slow-growth formulas help prevent developmental skeletal issues.
 A diet rich in animal-based proteins at 28-35% of total calories fuels Tibetan Mastiff's active lifestyle, with fat content elevated slightly to sustain energy through longer activity sessions.
 Omega-3 and omega-6 fatty acids are particularly beneficial for Tibetan Mastiff to maintain coat health and joint function.

 Life-Stage Feeding Guide for Tibetan Mastiff